 Neil Peart Biography

-Neil Peart (pronounced "Peert" not "Pert"), born September 12, 1952, near Hagersville, Ontario, is the drummer and lyricist for the Canadian rock band Rush.
-Rush is the most successful band from Canada, having played together for close to 40 years, and selling 27 million records in the U.S. and over 40 million records worldwide.
+Neil Ellwood Peart (pronounced "Peert" not "Pert"), born September 12, 1952, near Hagersville, Ontario, is the drummer and lyricist for the Canadian rock band Rush.
+Rush is the most successful band from Canada, having played together for over 40 years, and selling 27 million records in the U.S. and 40 million records worldwide.

 As a drummer, Peart is known for his large drum kits, creative and intricate parts and extensive drum solos that delight both drummers and non-drummers alike.
 He's won many reader's poll awards from Modern Drummer, including 12 consecutive "best recorded performance" awards.
 In 2013, he won the MVP award and Best Prog Drummer for Modern Drummer.

-In addition to his job as a musician, Peart is a proflic writer.
-He's written six non-fiction books, including The Masked Rider, Ghost Rider, Traveling Music: The Soundtrack to My Life and Times, and Roadshow: Landscape With Drums: A Concert Tour by Motorcycle, and Far & Away: A Prize Every Time.
-He's also written many articles for Modern Drummer and other magazines, and frequent blog entries for his website NeilPeart.net.
-For the Clockwork Angels album, Neil Peart collaborated with writer and friend Kevin J. Anderson on a Clockwork Angels novel, which became a New York Times beststeller.
+In addition to his job as a musician, Peart is a profile writer.
+He's written six non-fiction books, including The Masked Rider, Ghost Rider (2002), Traveling Music: The Soundtrack to My Life and Times (2004), Roadshow: Landscape With Drums: A Concert Tour by Motorcycle (2006), Far & Away: A Prize Every Time (2011), and Far & Near: On Days Like These (2014).
+He's also written many articles for Modern Drummer and other magazines, and regularly posts updates to NeilPeart.net.
+For the Clockwork Angels album, Neil Peart collaborated with writer and friend Kevin J. Anderson on a Clockwork Angels novel, which became a New York Times bestseller, and was later adapted into a comic series.

 Trivia and facts about Neil Peart

-- In his spare time, Peart rides BMW motorcycles, drives fast cars, snowshoes, bird watches, and hikes.
+- In his spare time, Peart reads, rides BMW motorcycles, drives fast cars, snowshoes, birdwatches, and hikes.

 - His favorite drink after a concert or a long day on the road is The Macallan.